enzoavalos/PriceRecorder/README.md

 ## Installation
 From Android 5.0 onwards, you can install and test this app on your own device.
-In order to download it click the following [link]().
+In order to download it click the following [link](https://github.com/enzoavalos/PriceRecorder/releases/download/v1.0.0/pricerecorder.apk).
 The download will begin automatically, and after completion, you will be required to install the app.
 And that's it; you are good to go.

 ## Technologies and libraries used
 - Firebase storage and authentication
-- Room databse
+- Room database
 - Jetpack Compose
 - Zxing barcode scanning library
 - Exif interface